How Slack Nails User Onboarding (and How You Can, Too)

 Step 1: Define activation and key user events

-Identify what that activation point is, or what's the point when the user will get the first value out of your product, and map events guiding them to that value and beyond.
+Identify your activation point and map events guiding users to that value and beyond.
 Track the minimum set:

 • workspace_created, first_message_sent, channel_created, member_invited